 Tax Burden and Migration: A Political Economy Perspective

 The extent of taxation and redistribution policy is generally determined at a political-economy equilibrium by a balance between those who gain and those who lose from a more extensive tax-transfer policy.
-In a stylized model of migration and human capital formation we find, somewhat against conventional wisdom, that low-skill migration may lead to a lower tax burden and less redistribution than without migration, even though the migrants (naturally) join the pro-tax cum transfer coalition.
+In a stylized model of migration and human capital formation we find somewhat against conventional wisdom that low-skill migration may lead to a lower tax burden and less redistribution than no migration even though the migrants join the pro-tax coalition.

 Suggested Citation: Suggested Citation